Jan 20 – Feb 2, 2020 | Melbourne, Australia

 Click here to buy Australian Open Tickets >>>

 Since 1987 Championship Tennis Tours has taken each year hundreds of fans to the Australian Open.
-Clients use our services to purchase individual tickets, complete hotel + ticket packages, customized packages, or perhaps join our super popular 11 night-5 star - all inclusive “Champion Tour” that includes round trip air from Los Angeles that takes clients to Queenstown New Zealand, then onto Melbourne and Sydney.
+Clients use our services to purchase individual tickets, complete hotel + ticket packages, and customized package.
 Championship Tennis Tours has deep first hand experience dealing with all aspects of this great tournament to maximize the client experience, especially when it comes to getting our clients the very best seats on Rod Laver Arena.

 About the Australian Open:The Australian Open is the largest annual sporting event in the southern hemisphere, and holds the record for the highest attendance at any Grand Slam with 743,667 people having attended the 2018 Australian Open.
 All of the top players will be there.
 It has three main stadium courts and 20 outside courts.
 All of the main stadium courts have a retractable roof to prevent rain outs.
 The Rod Laver Arena holds approximately 15,000 seats and is where the prestigious singles matches are played in the later part of the tournament, including the Men’s and Women’s semis and finals.
 Most clients purchase tickets for the Rod Laver Arena which also allows you access to all the outside courts on a first come first served basis.